-Due to the background of the parent company, Prodege is a popular provider of branded and incentivized online reward portals, it is no surprise that the Los Angeles based Swagbucks is pretty much focused on an online loyalty program.
+Due to the background of the parent company, Prodege is a popular provider of branded and incentivized online reward portals, it is no surprise that the Los Angeles based Swagbucks is pretty much focused on an online loyalty program for a gift card.

 Prodege claims to have many established and international brands under their ‘Search&Win’ program as partners.
 Some of them include The New York Giants, World Wresting Entertainment, WGN America, Element, and KISS.

 Today Swagbucks counts more than 4 million netizens as registered members.
 This is one of the most amazing growth story (given its relatively short time of existence) ever observed in, as far as online reward programs are concerned.

 This remarkable feat has not gone unnoticed, the Inc. 500 in 2011 decided that Swagbucks is among the top 50 fastest-growing companies, and among the top 10 Internet companies.
 In LA itself, the Los Angeles Business Journal sees Swagbucks among the top three fastest-growing companies there.

 It is also viewed favorably by Alexa.com.
 According to this Internet traffic tracking company, SB is the 115th most visited website in the US, and 539th when measured internationally.